Here is a breakdown of major shareholders in People’s United Financial Inc. (NASDAQ: PBCT)

 People’s United Financial Inc. (PBCT): Who are the competitors?

-The company’s main competitors (and peers) include TrustCo Bank Corp NY (TRST) that is trading 41.56% up over the past 12 months and Berkshire Hills Bancorp Inc. (BHLB) that is 56.86% higher over the same period.
-Brookline Bancorp Inc. (BRKL) is 40.39% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -69.33% from the last report on Feb 11, 2021 to stand at a total of 14.63 million short shares sold with a short interest ratio of 1.23.
+The company’s main competitors (and peers) include TrustCo Bank Corp NY (TRST) that is trading 46.29% up over the past 12 months and Berkshire Hills Bancorp Inc. (BHLB) that is 47.95% higher over the same period.
+Brookline Bancorp Inc. (BRKL) is 37.33% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 40.94% from the last report on Mar 14, 2021 to stand at a total of 8.64 million short shares sold with a short interest ratio of 1.23.